Shawn Siwek, Senior Manager

-US persons with financial accounts maintained outside the US must report these accounts to the US Department of the Treasury annually if the balance exceeds a certain level during the year.
+US persons with financial accounts maintained outside the US must report these accounts to the US Department of the Treasury annually (on or before June 30) if the balance exceeds a certain level during the year.
+The accounts are reported annually on Financial Crimes Enforcement Network (FinCEN) Form 114, Report of Foreign Bank and Financial Accounts (FBAR).
 Due to continuing media attention of efforts to improve compliance in this area, individuals are becoming more aware of the filing requirements.

 Who must file?